The Way of Being

 The importance of the move to the void is that focusing on our accounts of the world (almost) necessarily involved slants or paradigms—seeing the entire universe from particular secular or nonsecular viewpoints designed or evolved for special purposes.

-Over nine months I explored and wrote on the meaning and consequences of the fundamental principle.
+Over nine months following September 2002, I explored and wrote on the meaning and consequences of the fundamental principle.
 I was especially concerned with (1) the consequent metaphysics, (2) its mesh with received human knowledge and culture, and (3) the place and destiny of conscious and human beings in the universe, and with the.

 The essay has appeared in many versions, each incremental upon the previous.
 While the core remains the same the outcome has manifested as a number of essentially new essays.